actionquake/distrib/releasenotes/AQtion v1.3 Release Notes.md

     - xerp will be automatically disabled if `sv_antilag_interp` is enabled.
     - xerp will automatically add ping time to value if `sv_antilag` is disabled
     - this is a purely visual effect, hitboxes are unchanged, though depending on the amount of extrapolation, this may look strange
-- IR Vision:
+- IR Vision (server side):
-  - Toggled with `new_irvision` on the server, teammates no longer highlight, only enemies
+  - Toggled with `new_irvision` on the server; teammates no longer highlight, only enemies
 - CvarSync:
   - the game dll can now specify cvars the client should send to the server, this replaces the old and buggy setu system that abused userinfo
 - Spectator Overlay:
   - using protocol 38 and an updated client allows for a new spechud using the Ghud system
   - also fixed `cl_spectatorhud` not working properly
+- Sniper zoom compensation (server-side):
+  - Reduced delay frames for higher ping players.
+Remains 6 frames (600ms) for all players under 80ms ping.
+Above 80ms and per every 80ms beyond, reduce delay frames by 1, up to a maximum of 3 reduced frames.
+This can be enabled on the server via `zoom_comp`
+- Attract mode (server-side):
+  - Automatically maintains a minimum count of LTK bots at all times.
+Reduces 1 LTK bot per real human player.
+Meant to be used to get games started by having people join servers and having something to shoot at.
+See the TNG Manual for more details.

 Q2Pro Engine changes
 - MAX_ENTITIES from 256 -> 1024